matteobin/fondomerende/README.md

 For security reasons after the registration every user needs to be activated to carry out main actions like adding, buying and eating snacks.
 To activate an user set the active column of Fondo Merende users database table to `1`.

 ### API
-To call the API you just need to point to [process-request.php](public/process-request.php) or, if have friendly urls on, to api.
+To call the API you just need to point to [process-request.php](public/process-request.php) or, if have clean URLs on, to api.
 You can find more details about it in the [API Postman collection](Postman/Fondo&#32;Merende.postman_collection.json).
 A little piece of trivia: Fondo Merende was initially developped as a set of APIs for a future client application, then it was later modified to use its own application programming interface to serve web pages with the requested information.
 This design choice means that every new feature is automatically shared between the website and the API.